Centers for Medicare & Medicaid Services (CMS), HHS.

 Contact: Flosetta Rowry, 410-786-8492.

 In existing regulations at 42 CFR 416.51, we require all ASCs to adhere to regulations regarding Infection Control, which include the requirement that all ASCs develop an infection control program.
 The regulations also describe how ASCs must set up their infection control program, such as the requirement that the ASC designate a qualified professional who has training in infection control and the ASC's obligation to establish a plan of action regarding preventing, identifying, and managing infections and communicable diseases.

 Current regulations also contain a provision for infection control that is located within the physical environment standard in 42 CFR 416.44(a)(3).
 The requirement states that an ASC must establish a program for identifying and preventing infections, maintaining a sanitary environment, and reporting the results to the appropriate authorities.
 This regulatory requirement was part of the original CfCs first published for ASCs in 1982.
-Publication of the November, 2008 ASC final rule elevated the infection control requirements from a standard level under the Environment condition to a separate condition level requirement, thus making the regulatory requirement in the Environment CfC duplicative.
+Publication of the November, 2008 ASC final rule elevated the infection control requirements from a standard level under the Environment condition to a Start Printed Page 65916separate condition level requirement, thus making the regulatory requirement in the Environment CfC duplicative.
 The Infection Control CfC located at § 416.51 expands and broadens the infection control requirements that were part of the original ASC requirements in the Environment CfC.
 Therefore, we propose to remove the requirement at § 416.44(a)(3), located in the Environment CfC, as it is unnecessary and obsolete.
 We believe this change would alleviate any duplicative efforts and confusion regarding the infection control requirements.

 Contact: Jacqueline Morgan, 410-786-4282.